HYAR7E/SelfStudy/Software_Architecture/README.md

 - **Cognitive Constraints** (aka Conway's Law)

-	Organizations which design systems are contrained to produce designs which are copies of the communication structure of these organizations.
+	Organizations which design systems are constrained to produce designs which are copies of the communication structure of these organizations.

 ### Motivation